Tanzania Travel

 According to Ethnologue, 126 different languages are spoken in Tanzania.
 Many of these languages are used only by local communities or tribes.
 Of the languages spoken in Tanzania, two are used routinely to communicate between populations with different native languages.
 These languages are Swahili and English.

-There are more speakers of Swahili in Tanzania than English and Swahili is used in both the political and social realm within the country.
-For those reasons, Swahili is considered the unofficial official language in Tanzania.
+There are more speakers of Swahili in Tanzania than English, and Swahili is used in both the political and social realm within the country.
+For those reasons, Swahili is considered the de facto official language in Tanzania.

 Currency